Not sure if therapy is for you?

-In light of the current COVID-19 health emergency, in-person sessions will not be available until further notice.
+In light of the risks associated with COVID-19, please note that in-person sessions will not be available until further notice.

-Should you live in British Columbia, Canada, and require mental health support at this difficult time, Ruth is offering telephone/video counselling appointments, including the added option of a 30-minute check-in session.
+Should you live in British Columbia, Canada, and require mental health support, Ruth is offering telephone/video counselling appointments.

 To get started, book online through the easy-to-use JANE app:

 I am a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (BCACC), with a practice in beautiful North Vancouver, BC.

 My passion is working with young adults and couples, especially those entering marriage, parenthood, or other times of transition, with a focus on prevention and education.
 I also equip people to better manage depression, anxiety, and other mental health concerns so that they are able to live a more focused and satisfying life.